 Located in downtown Toronto, one of the most dynamic, multicultural and ethnically diverse cities in the world, we are only minutes away from major Canadian heritage institutions and leading employers in Canada’s business centre.
 Considered one of the world’s most vibrant cities, Toronto is the ideal place to pursue your graduate studies and launch your career.

-Watch this video to listen to University of Toronto international students talk about life on campus and why they chose UofT.
+Watch the video below to listen to University of Toronto international students talk about life on campus and why they chose the University of Toronto.

 Applying to the Faculty of Information